It's a Wonderful Knife

-It's a Wonderful Knife is a 2023 American Christmas slasher comedy film directed by Tyler MacIntyre and written by Michael Kennedy.
+It's a Wonderful Knife is a 2023 American Christmas fantasy slasher comedy film directed by Tyler MacIntyre and written by Michael Kennedy.
 It stars Jane Widdop, Jess McLeod, Joel McHale, Katharine Isabelle, William B. Davis, and Justin Long.
 It is a spin on the 1946 Christmas film It's a Wonderful Life; however, instead of the lead character recognizing his previous good deeds, the character Winnie discovers how many deaths she has prevented in her town.

 The film was released by RLJE Films on November 10, 2023, followed by its streaming release on Shudder on December 1, 2023.
 It received mixed reviews from critics.

 Plot

 In the town of Angel Falls, while teenager Winnie Carruthers is celebrating the Christmas season with her family, her father David is called away by his business partner, Henry Waters, the CEO of Waters Industry.
 With David in tow, Henry attempts to persuade longtime local resident Roger Evans to sign off his house to be demolished to make room for a massive shopping mall, but Roger refuses, as he intends to pass the house on to his granddaughter, Cara, who is Winnie's best friend.
-Later, a masked assailant known as "The Angel" kills Roger in his home.
+Later, a masked assailant known as "the Angel" kills Roger in his home.
 At a party that night, The Angel murders Cara and nearly kills Winnie's brother Jimmy, but Winnie electrocutes the killer.
-She then unmasks The Angel, who turns out to be Henry.
+She then unmasks the Angel, who turns out to be Henry.

 One year later, David is now the CEO of Waters Industry.
 Winnie is still grieving Cara's death, while her family has moved on from the events of the previous year.
 She attends a Christmas party at her boyfriend Robbie's house, where she befriends a social outcast named Bernie, before discovering that Robbie has been cheating on her with her friend Darla for a year.
 Distraught, Winnie goes alone to a bridge and, looking up at the aurora lights in the sky, wishes that she had never been born.

 Suddenly, the aurora disappears, and the town's power briefly goes out before returning.
-After The Angel briefly chases Winnie, she learns that the town's sheriff is now Henry's younger brother Buck, who claims he does not recognize her.
+After the Angel briefly chases Winnie, she learns that the town's sheriff is now Henry's younger brother Buck, who claims he does not recognize her.
 She is then greeted by Henry, who is now the town mayor.
-Winnie goes to see her family, who also do not recognize her, and she realizes she has been transported to an alternate reality in which she never existed, meaning that The Angel is still alive and has already killed several more people since the previous year, including Jimmy.
+Winnie goes to see her family, who also do not recognize her, and she realizes she has been transported to an alternate reality in which she never existed, meaning that the Angel is still alive and has already killed several more people since the previous year, including Jimmy.